MultiSafepay/docs/content/payments/methods/banks/bank-transfer/payment-flow.md

 ## 2. Customer transfers funds

-The customer must only pay for **one** order per transfer.
-When transfering the funds, they must correctly input:
+The customer must only pay for **one** order per bank transfer.
+When transferring the funds, they must correctly input:

 - The amount
 - Their bank account number